 You crack a kitchen window for the first warm breeze and notice fine grit on the sill that was not there last week.
 On the East End, April is the month when people start living half outdoors again.
 That same shift wakes insects that spent winter quiet inside wall voids and damp rim joists.
 Carpenter ants do not eat wood the way termites do, yet they still carve galleries to nest, and their signs often show up first where wood meets weather.

 This article is for homeowners in Bridgehampton, Sag Harbor, Greenport, and Mattituck who want a calm read before opening every screen on a holiday weekend.
+If you already know the basics of sawdust near trim, our earlier piece on carpenter ant sawdust at windows goes deeper on the same clues with a slightly different seasonal angle.

 What you are really seeing on the sill

 Listen at night when the house is quiet.
 A soft rustle inside a hollow door frame can track with ant traffic even when you do not see a line on the counter.
+Winged ants can also appear in spring; if you are comparing swarmers, read flying ants versus termites before you treat the wrong insect story.

 Why open windows matter for timing